nuxeo-sandbox/nuxeo-website-preview/README.md

     * A typical example would be a button in the UI, like "This is a website".
 The user clicks it and you run the `Document.Addfacet` operation to add the `WebsitePreviewAvailable` facet.
     * This could also be done automatically in a listener depending on some metadata and rules, and if the `Document.HasMinisite` operation returns `true` (see below).

-(*) Assuming current user is logged in and has enough rights to at least _read_ the blobs, or is anonymous and you allowed anonymous users and setup the permissions, etc. etc.
+(*) Assuming current user is logged in and has enough rights to at least _read_ the blobs.

 ## The "Main" HTML File

 Whatever the source (a `Folderish` or a .zip), the plugin searches for a min html file using this algorithm:

-* Whatever the name, it must be at first level, the plugin dies not search in nested folders
+* Whatever the name, it must be at first level, the plugin does not search in nested folders
 * If, at first level, one file is `index.html`, the document is considered being a mini website and this file will be returned at the first peview
 * If there is no `index.html` file, the plugin searches for any other .html and returns the first it finds, to be used at first display
 * If there is no .html file at all at first level, the plug-in returns a 404 error.